GuidesPeptide Tracking

 What a built protocol looks like

 Notice that peptides, supplements, and habits all live inside the same protocol.
 Your water intake, your sleep habit, your supplement stack — they belong in the same tracking system as your peptides, because they affect the same outcomes.
-That's a Protocol-only capability.
+Protocol-only capability.

 Logging a dose — the right way